MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Don't just count your directories, make your directories count
 The script counts the number of directories and subdirectories in a given directory

+## What’s new
+The script displays the 10 latest files in the directory